thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 Lowering is the process of converting our typed AST into an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation) (IR).
 It marks a fundamental shift in our compiler from frontend to backend.

+## Lowering

 The AST used in the frontend of our compiler makes a lot of concessions for the user writing code.
 Users don't want to write out obvious metadata, like types, and the AST gets that.
 Any types they leave out, it'll infer on their behalf.
-If we see an error, it's probably because the user gave us invalid code, and we should tell them that with a nice diagnostic.
+If the AST sees an error, it's probably because the user gave us invalid code, and it'll tell them that with a nice diagnostic.

 All that falls away with the move to an IR.
 We are now much more concerned with representations that are helpful to the compiler, not the user.